top of page

 Don't babies sweat?
 My boy's feet are stinky, sometimes filthy at the end of the day!

 Yes of course babies sweat, collect dirt and grime, and odours.
-Remember: Dirt is not bad!
+But remember: Dirt is not bad!
 (Read this article from Dr. Suzuki, on why kids need to get outside and get dirty!)

 1. Oatmeal stocking bath: